 Assessing the things happening to people in the course of history, I am affected profoundly by human actions in the world, and I question... .
-I question our actions in society through history-, more so today; the impact of these actions (societal culture and individual choices in terms of religion, relationships, sexuality, economics, politics…); the nature of these impact, and their long/short term effects on us and on other people.
+I question our actions in society through history-, more so today; the impact of these actions (societal culture and individual choices); the nature of these impact, and their long/short term effects on us and on other people.
 How do our actions determine our condition and affect our relationships?
 How do we ‘use’ nature and one another?
 How do we affect one another?

 Issues like these afflict my peace of mind and go on to get translated into my work as I transform materials by stitching, fastening, tying and binding bits and pieces together.